-DAKS – the digital alarm and communication server by tetronik – is connected to your local PBX and distributes the calls to your hotline among the employees in the home office according to a pre-defined priority key.
+DAKS – the alarm server by tetronik known for its great versatility and reliability – is connected to your local PBX and distributes the calls on the hotline to the employees in the home office according to a previously stored priority key.
 DAKS also ensures that the calls escalate until a co-worker is reached.
 This means that if the call is routed to the first co-worker and that co-worker does not answer the call or is busy, DAKS automatically calls the next co-worker according to the priority key and continues to do so until one co-worker answers the call.

 This already gives you a very good grip on the availability of your service hotline.
 However, in the worst case, longer waiting times can occur – e.g. at lunchtime, when many home office workers like to take a break independently of each other and DAKS has to escalate the calls over a longer period of time until an available co-worker is reached.

 The application module 'On-call Management' improves the availability of your hotline to the optimum

 With this, the service hotline workers on duty can log on or off for their on-call service autonomously either via their telephone or via a browser interface.
 If a co-worker takes a break or ends his or her shift, he or she simply logs off independently.
 The switch to a different co-worker is activated immediately.
 The service manager or shift supervisor can see at any time via the interface who is currently logged on to which hotline service, but does not necessarily need to do the logins, logouts and other changes him- or herself.

 The autonomous logging on and off has many advantages: Normally, the shift manager or someone in a central office has to manage the logon and logoff requests on the system level.
 This is cumbersome and can cost time, during which the hotline is either not manned or poorly manned, until the change has been carried out.